astronomer/airflow-wandb-demo/README.md

 git clone https://github.com/astronomer/airflow-wandb-demo -b simple cd airflow-wandb-demo
 ```
 Edit the `.env` file and update the "AIRFLOW_CONN_SNOWFLAKE_DEFAULT" parameter with your Snowflake account information.
-Update the "WANDB_API_KEY" and "WANDB_LICENSE_KEY" with your WANDB account information.
+Update the "WANDB_API_KEY" with your Weights and Biases API token.

  3. Start an Airflow instance..
 ```bash